j-luu/Task-Manager/README.md

 **Task Manager<br/>**
-A simple web-based Task Manager that allows users to create, view, update, and delete tasks, as well as filter tasks by due date.</br>
+A simple web-based Task Manager allows users to create, view, update, and delete tasks and filter tasks by due date.</br>
-New user will create a username and password to create an account.
-Upon creating a profile, user will have access to an interactive calender where the user can create, view, update, and delete tasks.<br/>
+A new user will create a username and password to create an account.
+Upon creating a profile, users will have access to an interactive calendar where they can select a date to create, view, update, and delete tasks.<br/>

 **Frontend:**<br/>